cloudevents/spec/http-transport-binding.md

 Note: per the [HTTP](https://tools.ietf.org/html/rfc7230#section-3.2) specification, header names are case-insensitive.
 Upper-case letters are prefixed with a dash ("-").
-When converting a HTTP Header Name back, the dash converts the following letter back to upper-case, all other letters are lower-case.
+When converting a HTTP Header Name back, the prefixed "CE-" is ignored.
+All other dashes convert the following letter back to upper-case, all other letters are lower-case.

 Examples: